Science

 Intent

 Science is involved in many areas of the curriculum.
-This allows the children to develop the skills and knowledge they need for the future.
+This allows the children to deepen the skills and knowledge they need for the future.
 Understanding of the skills used in investigations and observations is embedded in teaching and learning.
-Children can implement and improve these skills throughout their time at Thomas A Becket Junior.
+Children can implement and further develop these skills throughout their time at Thomas A Becket Junior.

-Questioning is an extremely important skill across the whole curriculum.
-In science, this is particularly important so that children can use specialist scientific vocabulary.
-A child's questioning is encouraged so that they can communicate their ideas about the science they learn about, and the science that they experience in their lives.
-The use of the talk phrases within scientific enquiry is imperative when the children work together to investigate and observe; thus talk is embedded within the planning of science throughout the school.
+In science, questioning is particularly important so that children can use specialist scientific vocabulary to explore new concepts and retrieve previous learning.
+A child's questioning and curiosity is encouraged so that they can communicate their ideas about the science they learn about, and the science that they experience in their lives.
+The use of the talk phrases within scientific enquiry is imperative when the children work together collaboratively to investigate and observe; thus talk is embedded within the planning of science throughout the school.

 Implementation